Georges Canguilhem

-Georges Canguilhem (/kɑːŋɡɪˈlɛm/; /fr/; 4 June 1904 – 11 September 1995) was a French philosopher and physician who specialized in epistemology and the philosophy of science (in particular, biology).
+Georges Canguilhem (/kɑːŋɡɪˈlɛm/; /fr/; 4 June 1904 – 11 September 1995) was a French philosopher and physician who specialized in epistemology and the philosophy of science, particularly the philosophy of biology.

 Life and work

 Canguilhem entered the École Normale Supérieure in 1924 as part of a class that included Jean-Paul Sartre, Raymond Aron and Paul Nizan.
 He aggregated in 1927 and then taught in lycées throughout France, taking up the study of medicine while teaching in Toulouse.